 Terminator: The Sarah Connor Chronicles (2008-2009)

 The short-lived TV drama tells of a divergent timeline in which the Connors, future saviors of the human race, escape to the present day and discover that the machines have infiltrated our world not to ensure Judgement Day but to fight over its outcome.
 Leena Headey gives a brilliant performance as the increasingly unhinged Sarah, who cannot make up her mind whether their rescue by the cybernetic Cameron (Summer Glau) serves as proof of their set fate or represents a second chance at writing their own destiny.
-Cancelled mere days before the release of Terminator Salvation, Terminator: The Sarah Connor Chronicles doesn’t resolve all of its mysteries, but it provides a thoughtful answer to Sarah’s existential question, one that made me smile and tear up in the same timeline.
+Cancelled mere days before the release of Terminator Salvation in theatres, Terminator: The Sarah Connor Chronicles doesn’t resolve all of its mysteries, but it provides a thoughtful answer to Sarah’s existential question, one that made me smile and tear up in the same timeline.

 Chrono Trigger (1995)